 The Canada Emergency Rent Subsidy (CERS) program provides rent and mortgage support to qualifying businesses, charities and non-profits.
 The subsidy covers eligible fixed property expenses, including rent.
-CERS replaces the Canada Emergency Commercial Rent Assistance program (CECRA), which closed last month.
+CERS replaces the Canada Emergency Commercial Rent Assistance program (CECRA).
 A key change in the new program is that CERS can be claimed directly by qualifying small business tenants, unlike CECRA, which was only available to property owners.
-The new program will be administered by the Canada Revenue Agency and the Canada Mortgage and Housing Corporation.
+The new program is administered by the Canada Revenue Agency and the Canada Mortgage and Housing Corporation.

 How does it work?

 The new rent subsidy is structured like the Canada Emergency Wage Subsidy.
 It’s available on a sliding scale to business owners, with the amount your business receives proportional to your revenue loss.
-For example: if your business experienced a revenue drop of 70% or more compared to pre-pandemic levels, you could receive a subsidy of up to 65% for eligible expenses until Dec.
-19, 2020.
+For example: if your business experienced a revenue drop of 70% or more compared to pre-pandemic levels, you could receive a subsidy of up to 65% for eligible expenses.

 There’s also another layer of support for businesses whose revenues have dropped and have had to close their doors or limit their activities due to public health orders.
 If your business qualifies, it could receive an additional 25% of rent support, which could mean a rent subsidy of 90%.
-The rent subsidy would be available retroactive to September 27, 2020.
+The rent subsidy would be available retroactive to September 27, 2020, until June 2021.